Public sector strikes disrupt services across England

 Manchester, Luton and Birmingham were among airports reporting little disruption.

-On Merseyside, the Mersey Tunnels, used by about 88,000 vehicles a day, closed to the public.'Every right'
+On Merseyside, the Mersey Tunnels, used by about 88,000 vehicles a day, closed to the public.

 The Local Government Association (LGA) said councils would be "doing everything within their power" to manage disruption and maintain essential "life and limb" services for vulnerable people.